-In conjunction with MDHHS Division of HIV and STI Programs staff, the Membership Committee establishes and maintains an open member recruitment, application, and selection process consistent with federal and state guidance.
+In conjunction with MDHHS Bureau of HIV and STI Programs staff, the Membership Committee establishes and maintains an open member recruitment, application, and selection process consistent with federal and state guidance.
 The committee submits recommendations to the Council for new members, as well as for policies and procedures regarding membership attendance, removal procedures, and criteria for membership.
 It also develops and maintains an orientation process for new members.

 Community Engagement Committee

 The Community Engagement Committee identifies and recruits key stakeholders and gathers input from key stakeholders about the impact of HIV.
 It also identifies and advocates for culturally competent prevention and care.